What Dooyeweerd called the Ideal of Science became opposed to the Ideal of Personality.

 But everyday experience does not recognise these splits, and the human spirit eventually reacts against them.
 So we find Hobbes reacting against Descartes into materialism, Marx against the being-morals split into absolutism, Husserl against the thought-thing split into phenomenology, Heidegger against the subject-object split into existentialism, and so on.

 But then further fractures would appear, because the NFGM cannot allow Nature and Freedom to integrate.
+Hegel spoke of "the apparent tension between law and freedom".
 According to Dooyeweerd [NC,I:64-65], Hegel tried "think together" the two poles but ultimately failed because "this antinomy cannot be resolved".
 (For a possible Dooyeweerdian reinterpretation of Hegel, see Basden .)
 The influence of NFGM today can also be seen in dialectical movements from positivism to interpretivism or constructivism in research, and modernism to postmodernism in society's world-views.

 But, perhaps more ominous, is the destruction of nature and planetary environment.
 Some early environmentalists tried to blame Christianity for this, but a Humanism under the NFGM must take the lion's share of the blame because, while 'Christianity' under NGGM did at least have a motive of responsibility-to-God to curb its excesses, the Humanistic notion of complete Freedom of the human ego does not, and allows - indeed urges - humanity to do whatever it likes with Nature.